htmgarcia/ES6/README.md

 The file where node module dependencies and commands are defined.

-## Edit package.json file and install node_modules dependencies
+## Edit package.json file and install Babeljs

 Edit package.json.
 Include only this content: